SkylineCommunications/dataminer-docs/develop/codingguidelines/Protocol/Saving_parameters.md

 - By default, the keys of a table are saved.
 Avoid fully cleaning and repopulating a table when updating values.

 - Consider using a [volatile table](xref:AdvancedDataMinerDataPersistencePersistingTables#volatile-tables).
-Table which do not contain any monitored parameters could be a good fit for this.
+Table that do not contain any monitored parameters could be a good fit for this.